mobiletest2016/machine-learning-articles/articles/performing-dbscan-clustering-with-python-and-scikit-learn.md

 #### Core Points

-Suppose that we have some epsilon \[latex\]\\epsilon\[/latex\] and set the minimum number of points to 3.
+Suppose that we have some epsilon $\\epsilon$ and set the minimum number of points to 3.
 We will now look at two points of the dataset.
 On the left, we look at the above point, while on the right, we look at one of the middle points.

 > A point _p_ is a _core point_ if at least minPts points are within distance _ε_ of it (including _p_).
 >